zerotier/lf/README.md

 A few caveats for running nodes:

 * We recommend a 64-bit system with a bare minimum of 1gb RAM for full nodes.
 Full nodes usually use between 384mb and 1gb of RAM and may also use upwards of 1gb of virtual address space for memory mapped files.
 32-bit systems may have issues with address space exhaustion.
 * Don't locate the node's files on a network share (NFS, CIFS, VM-host mount, etc.) as LF makes heavy use of memory mapping and this does not always play well with network drives.
 It could be slow, unreliable, or might not work at all.
-Needless to say a cluster of LF nodes must all have their own storage.
-Pooling storage isn't possible and defeats the purpose anyway.
-* Hard-stopping a node with `kill -9` or a hard system shutdown may corrupt the database.
-We plan to improve this in the future but right now the code is not very tolerant of this.
+* Hard-stopping a node with `kill -9` or a hard system shutdown could corrupt the database.
+This might get improved in the future.

-### Pulses
+### Pulses for Liveness Signaling

 In real world systems it's very often useful to be able to provide information about which objects are "alive."
 Examples include users in a chat systems, nodes in a distributed network, or services in a distributed micro-service architecture.